MarreddyAnusha/Resume/README.md

 # Resume
-This Basic Resume Project using only HTML
+This is a Basic Resume Project using only HTML